Missions: Close to Home

 Troop 255 was chartered in 1954 and has met at WRPC since their beginning.
 Troop 255 is currently inactive at this time.

 Cora Cox Academy

 Cora Cox Academy is a Kingsport City Schools alternative learning program for middle and high school students who are unable to attend their regular school for a variety of reasons.
 Cora Cox Academy generally has between 30-40 students, both male and female.
 These students benefit from supportive and positive adult interactions, and our church has provided a variety of support for Cora Cox Academy.
-Julie Malone is the Director of Alternative Learning for Kingsport City Schools and has been our primary point of contact.

 The students have supported our ministries as well.
 They work in our Food Pantry to help bag groceries.
 They also helped load items for transport to Sevier County after the fires last year.
 The students have been enthusiastic about helping and this teaches them ways to give back to their community.

 Kingsport City Schools Homeless Education Program and Family Resource Center

 WRPC provides financial assistance for the purchase of food for students who have been identified as homeless by Kingsport City Schools.
 Donations help provide a Thanksgiving meal in November and a box of food while school is out of session during the Winter Break.